-SpotLight's Critical Reviewer Program gives high school students the opportunity to attend and review touring Broadway productions and SpotLight productions.
+SpotLight's Critical Review Program gives high school students the opportunity to attend and review touring Broadway productions and SpotLight school productions.
 Critical Review is part of a larger curriculum that teaches communication skills, and enhances critical thinking and creative response.
 As part of this program, students receive study guides and press kits before the show, learn from experts including local theatre critics, playwrights and actors who discuss topics from lighting design to choreography, and in some cases, have expanded access to the Broadway touring cast and crew.
-Students post their reviews and interact online through the Critical Review Clubhouse (here!)

 This program is funded through the generous support of Fred and Ann Moore.

 I think this show had great potential to be great.
 And there was certain elements that I enjoyed but many were over done and over played.

 The show is set in the future, where kids don’t listen to “real” music (although I resent the fact that there is something that defines if music is “real or not”).
 Among these deprived children there are two rebels who believe there is more out there then the GaGa world.
 One of the rebels was a “dreamer” who dreamed of music lyrics.
 The other had no…

 Don’t wish for plot.
 Don’t wish for character development.
 But if you have a hankering for real rock music, We Will Rock You is in town.
 Join hundreds of Queen-lovers for the product of Queen (music & lyrics) and Ben Elton (Story & Script) at the Orpheum theatre in Downtown Minneapolis.
 Set in the plot of a stereotypical musical romance, the real star of the show is Queen’s powerful (and often deafening) music.
 But beware, it may contain some dangerously valid arguments about the…Continue